moneytech/cadex-os/README.md

 [![Build Status](https://travis-ci.org/OpenCreeck/Cadex-OS-Official.svg?branch=master)](https://travis-ci.org/OpenCreeck/Cadex-OS-Official)

 Cadex OS is a simple operating system kernel originally made by Prof. Douglas Thain at the University of Notre Dame and a variety of students including
 Jack Mazanec, Douglas Smith, Ethan Williams, Jon Westhoff, and Kevin Wern.
+And now maintained by HyperCreeck.
 This is a fork of the repo https://github.com/dthain/basekernel

 Cadex OS is _**not**_ a complete operating system, but it is a starting point for those who wish to study and develop new operating system code.